Saunved/next-mark/content/stories/other-access/other-access-part-three.md

 _0 results_ the screen flashed.

 ‘Outside world,’ he typed in.
-_A place of death and despair…
+- A place of death and despair…

-Beyond Olgamarf &#8211; nuclear warfare and dead countries
+- Beyond Olgamarf; nuclear warfare and dead countries
-Gerog Brylich was the greatest ruler of all time for…
+- Gerog Brylich was the greatest ruler of all time for…

 ‘Pyrel,’ his mother shouted, ‘get some vegetables for dinner!’
 ‘Yes mother,’ he said.